Dyslexia Screening and Interventions: State Requirements and Resources

 The state’s definition of learning disability excludes “learning problems that are primarily the result of visual, hearing, or motor disabilities, of intellectual disability, of emotional disturbance, or of environmental, cultural, or economic disadvantage.”

-Dyslexia awareness is promoted by the National Center on Improving Literacy (NCIL), which provides resources designed to support parents, teachers, and policy makers.
+Dyslexia awareness is promoted by the National Center on Improving Literacy (NCIL), which provides resources designed to support families, teachers, and policy makers.
 On its website, the agency includes state-specific information, recommends screening tools and interventions and provides research data about early intervention.
-Through social media, the agency in October promotes a hashtag campaign, #DyslexiaAwareness.

 Child Find: Schools Have a Legal Duty to Evaluate Children Impacted by Disability